Shnitselon/VIRL-Shell-2G/README.md

 # Typical Workflows

+Virl Shell requires you to create an appropriate App templates, which would be deployed during sandbox reservation.
-For detailed information about typical workflows, see the following section on Quali Help:
+For detailed information about App templates, see the following section on the Quali Help:

 [Applications' Typical Workflow](https://help.quali.com/Online%20Help/0.0/Portal/Content/CSP/MNG/Mng-Apps.htm?Highlight=App#Adding)